Fish Creek in Door County

 Getting there: It's seven miles from Egg Harbor and next door to Ephraim.

-2023 events: Feb.
-3-5, Winterfest.
-May 6, Door County Half Marathon in Peninsula State Park.
-June 3-4, Open House at Peninsula State Park.
+Annual events: First weekend of February, Winterfest.
+First Saturday of May, Door County Half Marathon in Peninsula State Park.
+First weekend of June, Open House at Peninsula State Park.
 Mid-June to mid-August, Concerts in the Park.
-July 23-29, Plein Air Festival.
+Late July, Plein Air Festival.
 August, Peninsula Music Festival.
-October, Jack O' Lantern Days.
+Late October, Jack O' Lantern Days.

 Free concerts: Concerts are held on the lawn of Noble Square at 2:30 p.m.
 Tuesdays from mid-June to mid-August.